 Quizzes-Daily reading quizzes to prove students have read the required material before class.
-These quizzes are due on Blackboard before the beginning of class.
-Be sure whatever computer you are using for the quiz can properly and fully run Blackboard.
 Students will not be able to make up quizzes.
 Most quizzes will be announced in the schedule, but your instructor will occasionally include pop quizzes during class.

-Homework-Usually completion grades to show the instructor that you did prepare for class by completing work outside of the class.
+Homework-Usually completion grades to show the instructor you did prepare for class by completing work outside of the class.
 Sometimes, this grade will include drafts of parts of major assignments.